-In the system authentication store of the Diffusion server
+In the system authentication store of Diffusion Cloud

 The system authentication store is designed to hold information

-about Diffusion administration users and system clients.
+about Diffusion Cloud administration users and system clients.
 It can

 manage hundreds or perhaps thousands of principals, but does not provide the administration